oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

     * The source database `compatible` setting is *19.0.0*.
     * The target database is *23.0.0*, which means the database raises `compatible` setting of the tablespaces on plug-in.
-    * Raising `compatible` as part of a migration is typically not a problem.
+    * Raising `compatible` as part of a migration is typically not a problem, because transportable tablespaces does not allow you to go back to a previous release of Oracle Database.

     <details>
     <summary>*click to see the output*</summary>